-- 1. WARNING.
-To reduce the risk of injury, do not permit children to use this product unless they are closely supervised at all times. - DANGER RISK OF CHILD DROWNING.
+- 1. WARNING - To reduce the risk of injury, do not permit children to use this product unless they are closely supervised at all times. - 2.
+DANGER - RISK OF CHILD DROWNING.
 Extreme caution must be exercised to prevent unauthorized access by children.
-To avoid accidents, insure that children cannot use a spa or hot tub unless they are closely supervised at all times. - 3.
-WARNING.
-A pressure wire connector is provided on the surface of the control box inside the spa to permit connection of a minimum No. 10 AWG solid copper bonding wire between this point and any metal equipment, metal enclosures of electrical equipment, metal water pipe or conduit within 5 feet (1.5M) of the unit. - 4.
-DANGER RISK OF ELECTRIC SHOCK.
+To avoid accidents, ensure that children cannot use this spa unless they are supervised at all times. - NOTE: A wire connector is provided on this unit to connect of a minimum No. 6 AWG solid copper conductor between this unit and any metal equipment, metal enclosures of electrical equipment, metal water pipe, or conduit within 5 feet (1.5m) of the unit. - 3.
+DANGER - RISK OF ELECTRIC SHOCK.
 Install spa at least five (5) feet (1.5M) from all metal surfaces.
-A spa may be installed within five (5) feet (1.5M) of metal surfaces if, in accordance with the National Electrical Code, each metal surface is permanently connected by a No. 10 AWG solid copper conductor attached to the wire connector on the terminal box.
-A grounding lug is provided for this purpose. - 5.
-DANGER RISK OF INJURY.
-The suction fittings in this spa are sized to match the specific water flow created by the pump.
-Should the need arise to replace the suction fitting or the pump be sure that the flow rates are compatible. - NOTE: Never operate the spa if the suction fittings are broken or missing.

-Never replace a suction fitting with one rated less than the flow rate marked on the original suction fitting. - 6.
-DANGER.
-To reduce the risk of injury to persons, do not remove suction grate.
+A spa may be installed within five (5) feet (1.5M) of metal surfaces if, in accordance with the National Electrical Code, each metal surface is permanently connected by a minimum No. 6 AWG (8.4mm) solid copper conductor attached to the wire connector on the terminal box.
+A grounding lug is provided for this purpose. - DANGER RISK OF INJURY.
+The suction fittings in this spa are 4. sized to match the specific water flow created by the pump.
+Should the need arise to replace the suction fittings or the pump, be sure that the flow rates are compatible. - NOTE: Never operate the spa if the suction fittings are broken or missing.
+Never replace a suction fitting with one rated less than the flow rate marked on the original suction fitting. - 5.
+DANGER - To reduce the risk of injury to persons, do not remove the suction grate.
 Suction through drains and skimmers is powerful when the jets in the spa are in use.
 Damaged covers can be hazardous to small children and adults with long hair.
 Should any part of the body be drawn into these fittings, turn off the spa immediately.
-As a precaution, long hair should not be allowed to float in the spa. - 7.
-WARNING.
-Install spa so that water can be easily drained out of the compartment containing electrical components so as not to damage equipment.
-Also, when installing spa, allow enough room to access for servicing.
-Contact your local dealer for their requirements.
+As a precaution, long hair should not be allowed to float in the spa.